josbeir/cakephp-docs-md/docs/3/en/controllers/components/authentication.md

 ## Testing Actions Protected By AuthComponent

-See the [testing-authentication](#testing-authentication) section for tips on how to test controller actions that are protected by `AuthComponent`.
+See the [Testing Authentication](#testing-authentication) section for tips on how to test controller actions that are protected by `AuthComponent`.